 The University may request permission from the staff member to seek information from their treating doctor and/or specialist/s.
 In addition, the University may require the staff member to attend an independent medical assessment to ascertain the staff member’s capacity to perform the duties of their position.
 The University will choose the medical practitioner to conduct the medical examination at the expense of the University.
 The University will give the staff member written notice of not less than four (4) weeks, except in exceptional circumstances, that a medical assessment is required.

 An application for Personal/Carer’s Leave must be submitted for approval by the appropriate delegated officer.
-Information on delegated officers for leave approvals is located in the relevant University Delegations.
+Information on delegated officers for leave approvals can be found in the Delegations of Authority Policy and Register.

-A staff member who is absent from work due to personal illness or injury or due to their being required to provide short term care or support to a member of their immediate family or household, or for any other type of Personal/Carer’s Leave will normally make contact with their nominated supervisor at the earliest opportunity to advise the supervisor of their absence from work.
+A staff member who is absent from work due to personal illness or injury or due to their being required to provide short term care or support to a member of their immediate family or household, or for any other type of Personal/Carer’s Leave, should contact their nominated supervisor at the earliest opportunity to advise the supervisor of their absence from work.

-If a staff member fails to make contact within a reasonable timeframe (normally one (1) day), the supervisor will make arrangements to contact the staff member as set out in the Policy for Abandonment of Employment.
+If a staff member fails to make contact within a reasonable time frame (normally one (1) day), the supervisor will make arrangements to contact the staff member as set out in the Abandonment of Employment Policy.

 A staff member who is absent on a period of leave due to personal illness or injury for more than three (3) consecutive working days is required to provide proof of illness or injury to the University.